FredBaos/florence_and_the_machine/README.md

 There is little missing data for the description of the products so we did not have to perform a lot of preprocessing and cleaning before being able to use this dataset.

 # Contributions of all group members
-John: data crawling, preliminary data analysis, plotting graphs during data analysis, interactive plots for data story;
+- John: data crawling, preliminary data analysis, plotting graphs during data analysis, interactive plots for data story
-Fred: data crawling, preliminary data analysis, plotting graphs during data analysis, setting up Jekyll website, interactive plots for data story;
+- Fred: data crawling, preliminary data analysis, plotting graphs during data analysis, setting up Jekyll website, interactive plots for data story;
-Caroline: problem formulation, writing up data story, preparing final presentation;
+- Caroline: problem formulation, writing up data story, preparing final presentation;
-Frank: preliminary data analysis, plotting graphs during data analysis, design of Jekyll website, interactive plots for data story.
+- Frank: preliminary data analysis, plotting graphs during data analysis, design of Jekyll website, interactive plots for data story.